jeromeetienne/AR.js/docs/posts/post-XX-how-to-use-arjs-with-aframe.md

 Dont worry, you can do it with only 8 line of html.

+# introduction
+- what is ar.js.
+- work on any device
+- work on android, ios11 and window mobile.
+- totally open source
+- link to the github repo

 # Show dont tell
 - augmented reality in 10 line of html
 - link to codepen
-- take only the aframe relevant information in the mediumn post and past it here
+- explain the difference with the normal aframe boilerplate

+# Explain personalise the 3d content
+- add a text on top as an alternative personalisation
-# Explain how to load a model on top of a marker
+- Explain how to load a model on top of a marker

+# Explain how to setup your own marker
+We wrote a marker generator to help you build your own markers.
+- https://medium.com/arjs/how-to-create-your-own-marker-44becbec1105
+- https://jeromeetienne.github.io/AR.js/three.js/examples/marker-training/examples/generator.html

+This time dont forget to explain what to do with the generated file

+- list complete of options

 # Explain the 2 type of markers
 - barcode and pattern
 - like to the pattern generator
 - explain the preset

-# Explain how to setup your own marker
-We wrote a marker generator to help you build your own markers.
-- https://medium.com/arjs/how-to-create-your-own-marker-44becbec1105
-- https://jeromeetienne.github.io/AR.js/three.js/examples/marker-training/examples/generator.html

 # How to handle multiple distinct markers
 - link to measure it example
 - video of it
+- what's the use

 # Move the camera or the object ?
 - explain the various mode.